sandboxie-plus/Sandboxie/.github/ISSUE_TEMPLATE/bug_report.md

  - Please mention any security software running in the background, even if the real-time protection is disabled.

 **If you have a compatibility issue**
- - Please add a reference link to the program not working properly in Sandboxie
+ - Please add a reference link to the program not working properly in Sandboxie.
  - Please consider to take a log and make it available for analysis: https://git.io/Jwj2y

 **Additional context**